KristianMika/bridge-suite/README.md

-# Cryptoki Bridge
+# Bridge Suite

-For documentation, navigate to the project [Wiki](https://github.com/KristianMika/mpc-bridge/wiki).
+For documentation, navigate to the project [Wiki](https://github.com/KristianMika/bridge-suite/wiki).